kpw1000/SQL/$README.md

 This view (SQL) extracts SIC codes from the gender_pay_gap table, permitting proper joins to the SIC tables.
 CREATE VIEW vw_gpg_sic_codes.sql

+A simple lookup table, seven records, allowing sorting of employers by employersize:
+CREATE TABLE for employersizes.sql